abmesamesa/blog/posts/2021-01-25-aws-learning-path.md

 #### Elastic block store EBS

 - Persistent and durable data storage
+- Data stored in blocks instead of objects
+- Low latency access
 - Can be attached to an EC2 instance, but they remain independent
 - Backups can be made (Snapshots) stored in S3, incrementally
 - A snapshot can be used to recreate an EBS volume